julienbltt/sentence-classification-tool/README.md

 ### `read_text`
 Example prompts:
+- "Can you read aloud what’s written here?"
+- "Please read the text shown on the screen."
+- "What does the writing say on that sign?"
-- "tell me what does it say"
+- "Tell me exactly what the label says."
-- "read the text"
-- "can you read this"
+- "Could you read the message displayed in front of me?"
-- "what's written here"
-- "what is written on this menu"
-- "Read the instructions for me"
-- "tell me the words on the sign"
+- "What are the words written on this surface?"

 ### `describe_scene`
 Example prompts:
-- "what do you see"
-- "can you explain me what's around me"
+- "Can you describe what’s happening around me?"
+- "What do you see in this area?"
-- "describe me the scene"
+- "Give me a detailed description of the scene."
-- "what's happening here"
+- "Describe the setting and objects nearby."
-- "can you tell me what is in front of me"
+- "Tell me what the surroundings look like."
-- "describe the surroundings"
+- "What’s visible in the current environment?"

 ### `activate_detection_collision`
 Example prompts:
+- "Please enable obstacle and hazard detection."
-- "Turn on the collision detector."
+- "Turn on the collision prevention system now."
-- "Activate collision detection."
-- "Can you enable obstacle detection?"
-- "Start the collision avoidance system."
+- "Start the object and movement detection feature."
+- "Activate sensors to detect anything I might bump into."
-- "Please switch on collision detection."
+- "Can you switch on the obstacle warning system?"
+- "Enable collision alerts and monitoring, please."

+### `other`
+Example prompts:
+- "Play some background music."
+- "What’s the weather forecast for today?"
+- "Remind me about my 5 PM meeting."
+- "Call my mother’s phone."
-- "Enable the object detection feature."
+- "Open the phone’s camera app."
+- "Show directions to the nearest grocery store."

 ---